 This is all-important.
 It sums up the preceding story, often returning to the opening sentence.
 Ideally there is something surprising, shocking, moving or amusing about it.

-To see how authors handle the final sentence you really need to read the whole piece, but here are the final paragraphs to Meeting the Challenge by Elizabeth Gowing, winner of our 2014 competition; the challenge in this case was setting cultural scruples aside to befriend rubbish scavengers in Kosovo.
+To see how authors handle the final sentence you really need to read the whole piece, but here are the final paragraphs to Meeting the Challenge by Elizabeth Gowing, a past winner of the competition; the challenge in this case was setting cultural scruples aside to befriend rubbish scavengers in Kosovo.

 “Ahmet looked uncomfortable.
 ‘Actually’ he said, ‘when we met and you held out your hand it was the first time I had ever touched the hand of a woman who was not in my family.’